 You saw our list of the four essential cordless lawn tools in one of the previous sections.

-While that list is a great place to start, your own lawn and the work you do in it will determine which cordless tools you should need.
+While that list is a great place to start, your lawn and the work you do in it will determine which cordless tools you should need.

 2) Buy One Brand – With Interchangeable Batteries for All Yard Tools